Venezuela Prepares Guerrilla Resistance to US

 The communications ministry, which handles media inquiries on behalf of the Venezuelan government, did not respond to questions.

-Government officials publicly have been dismissive of a U.S. military threat.
+Government officials publicly have been dismissive of a U.S. military threat, though they have called for peace.
 "They think that with a bombing they'll end everything.
 Here in this country?" scoffed Interior Minister Diosdado Cabello on state television in early November, while Maduro has repeatedly praised the "soldiers of the homeland" as heirs of independence hero Simon Bolivar.

+"The aggression will be responded to with national unity," Defense Minister Vladimir Padrino said on Tuesday, amid renewed military exercises around the country.
+"We are ready here, we don't want war."

 Maduro has enjoyed strong military loyalty by following the strategy of his predecessor Hugo Chavez, who placed officers in government roles as ministers or heads of state-run companies to ensure allegiance.